-National and city authorities, planning bodies and policy agendas are subjected to continuous pressure to solve an old issue of Belgrades peak waterfront area.
-This area is rather adjacent to or even part of Savamala, depending of the interpreters3 These initiatives date back to 1920s.
-1923 GUP announced relocation of the railway station.
-Milos Somborski’s 1950 GUP formalizes the new spatial organization of Belgrade as an integrated unity of Zemun, New Belgrade and old Belgrade, making the Sava river and Savamala’s coast the central urban area.
-Later on, Sava sub- way project, which was cutting through Savamala, was included in 1972 GUP.
-1985 GUP focused the attention of the Sava Amphiteatre on the both sides of the Sava river as the prime location for urban redevelopment with central urban functions.
-Finally, 2003 GP and Belgrade Development Strategy 2008 (BDS 2008) confirmed the importance of the revitalisation of Kosancicev Venac and the rehabilitation of Savamala in the domain of Belgrade brownfields.
-BDS 2008 was even more specific marking the period for the interventions (January - June 2011)).
+National and city authorities, planning bodies and policy agendas are subjected to continuous pressure to solve an old issue of Belgrade’s peak waterfront area.
+This area is rather adjacent to or even part of Savamala, depending on the interpretations of the neighbourhood3 These initiatives date back to the 1920s.
+The 1923 GUP announced the relocation of the railway station.
+Milos Somborski’s 1950 GUP formalizes the new spatial organization of Belgrade as an integrated unity of Zemun, New Belgrade and old Belgrade, positioning the Sava river and Savamala’s coast as the central urban area.
+Later, the Sava subway project, which was to cut through Savamala, was included in the 1972 GUP.
+The 1985 GUP focused its attention on the Sava Amphiteatre on the both sides of the Sava river as the prime location for urban redevelopment with central urban functions.
+Finally, the 2003 GP and the Belgrade Development Strategy 2008 (BDS 2008) confirmed the importance of the revitalisation of Kosancicev Venac and the rehabilitation of Savamala in the domain of Belgrade brownfields.
+BDS 2008 was even more specific, marking the period for the interventions (January - June 2011)).

-Urban space: According to the technical documentation and policy agendas, Savamala urban space is treated unilaterally or it may be eventually separated from its coastal area.
+Urban space: According to the technical documentation and policy agendas, the Savamala urban space is treated unilaterally or it may be eventually separated from its coastal area.
 Urban heritage in Savamala is also covered by the legal framework, policy agendas and present in technical documentation.
-Moreover, pre-socialist past is still present in Savamala with reference to architectural and cultural heritage from the period after the liberation of Belgrade from the Ottoman Empire and before WWII.
+Moreover, the pre-socialist past is still present in Savamala with reference to the architectural and cultural heritage of the period after the liberation of Belgrade from the Ottoman Empire and before WWII.
 Serbian rulers persistently attempted to fight substandard living

-1GUDP present long-term strategic commitments and land use proposition at the city level.
+1GUDP present long-term strategic commitments and land use propositions at the city level.

 2PGR and PDR are operational documents and they are prepared where applicable.

 3According to the data from questionnaires (ref Annex B), there are several interpretations of what the borders of Savamala are: either a large area from Gazela bridge to behind Concrete Hall (Beton Hala) and to the Gavrila Principa in the north and along the Waterfront in the south, or several different smaller territories including the one adopted in this study.
-These different ideas on Savamala borders are as well spread among expert and professionals as among citizens.
+These varying ideas of the Savamala borders are also widespread among experts, professionals and citizens.

 circumstances in this neighbourhood and to develop a commercial and artisan town quarter and administrative centre there.
-Various traces of these initiatives are still present in Savamala public spaces and built environment infrastructure.
-For cur- rently in force urban plans and strategies addressing the Savamala neighbourhood consult the table below (¡hlTable X)
+Various traces of these initiatives are still present in Savamala public spaces and the built environment’s infrastructure.
+For urban plans and strategies addressing the Savamala neighbourhood that are currently in force, consult the table below (¡hlTable X)

 Social aspects: Documents on urban development (development strategies, spatial and urban plans) serve to define public interest in cities.
-Yet, the singular initiative for technical urban documentation (plans) usually comes from the investor (private or public) and is being drafted based on the investor’s interests and guidelines by a public or private enterprise certified for urban planning practice (?).
-The initiative is submitted to local authorities (e.g. Secretariat for Urbanism, Urban Planning Institute, Municipality Planning Departments) for further procedures.
+Yet, the singular initiative for technical urban documentation (plans) usually comes from the investor (private or public) and is drafted based on the investor’s interests and guidelines by a public or private enterprise certified for urban planning practice (?).
+The initiative is submitted to local authorities (e.g. the Secretariat for Urbanism, Urban Planning Institute, Municipality Planning Departments) for further procedures.

 The design of spatial and urban plans is under compulsory supervision of the Planning commission on the corresponding level (national, city, local).
-The commission validates the subjugation of the plan with urban legislation and with planning doc- uments of higher authority, as well as from the feasibility study of the plan and its accordance with the results of the public review (javni uvid).
-Public review is an
+The commission validates the subjugation of the plan to urban legislation and to the planning documents of higher authority, as well as to the feasibility study of the plan and its accordance with the results of the public review (javni uvid).
+Public review is a